tomershvueli/WhereTheHellAreTomerAndMichelle/_drafts/the-perfect-transition-plan-how-we-get-from-a-to-b-stress-free.md

 * Look for interesting things to do in the new city.
 * If we're not 'in town', take public transport to visit downtown and make note of interesting looking places.
 * Check to see if there are interesting AirBNB local experiences we want to sign up for during our stay.
+* Check [nearby coworking spots](https://www.coworker.com/ "Coworker"), locations and prices, for a potential office.

+After this we're able to get into our routine pretty seamlessly and soak in our new home for the next month!

+And there you have it, folks, the perfect transition plan to make for stress-free travel days, tried and tested by yours truly.
+Safe travels!